Where Can Americans Travel Right Now? A Country-by-country Guide

 From lounging on Caribbean beaches to sightseeing in Serbia, Americans now have options when it comes to international travel.

-Since the countries listed below are currently accepting American visitors, those who choose to travel are strongly encouraged to check local government restrictions, rules, and safety measures related to COVID-19 before departure — and take personal comfort levels and health conditions into consideration.
-Along with each country's travel protocol Travel + Leisure has listed the State Department's individual advisory.
-Countries that are accepting American travelers but require visitors to quarantine for two weeks are also listed separately.
+Editor's note: Those who choose to travel are strongly encouraged to check local government restrictions, rules, and safety measures related to COVID-19 and take personal comfort levels and health conditions into consideration before departure.

+Below is a list of countries currently accepting American travelers along with each destination's travel protocol and their advisory level determined by the State Department.
+Countries that are accepting American travelers but require visitors to quarantine for two weeks upon arrival are also listed separately.

 U.S. citizens are allowed to enter Albania without showing any test results or being required to quarantine, according to the U.S. Embassy in Albania.
 This follows the return of commercial flights to the country on June 15.

 Albania requires anyone 11 years old or older wear masks in public, both indoors and outdoors.
 Restaurants and cafes in the country are open, but a nightly curfew was implemented in November.

 The Caribbean island, which was declared COVID-19-free in November, reopened to pre-approved tourists from certain countries, requiring them to apply in advance and submit a negative COVID-19 PCR test within three to five days before arriving.